nschlewitz/mkdocs/docs/toto.md

-# Titre 1
+# Title 1

-## Titre 2
+## Title 2

-I removed some content and add more in my feature branch
+I removed some content and add more in my feature branch.

+## Title 3

+I have also updated the CI.